fromsantanu/British-English/Pages/Travel-Related-Conversations/Chapter03.md

 It’s my pleasure.
 So, after lunch, any plans?

 **Priya:**
 I’m just going to take a walk around the city, maybe visit a few shops.
-And then I’ll head back to Mimi’s place.
+And then I’ll head back to Sally’s place.

 **Sam (getting up):**
 Sounds like a nice afternoon.
 Well, let’s get going.
 I’ll walk with you for a bit before I head back to work.